Understanding the Craft Behind Custom Suits

 - Mar 25

-A full canvas suit is constructed with a floating layer of horsehair between the cloth and the lining.
-It allows the jacket to respond, to move, to settle into the wearer over time.
-There is a certain quiet evolution to it.
-The more it is worn, the more it becomes your own.
+A full canvas jacket is an architectural achievement, utilizing a floating layer of horsehair and wool between the cloth and the lining.
+This allows the garment to respond to heat and movement, settling into the wearer’s specific contours over time.
+It is a quiet evolution, the more it is worn, the more it learns your posture and becomes an extension of the individual.

 .png)